 5 - Noise

 Healthcare facilities usually require huge amounts of fresh air for air exchange, so infections can be prevented.
-Therefore, low frequency noise from the HVAC system is usually common in such facilities.
+Therefore, low-frequency noise from the HVAC system is usually common in such facilities.
 Also, hospitals usually lack sound-absorbing material, because of the concerns about infection control.
-In fact, hard and reflective materials that won't help the proliferation of infectious organisms and are easily cleaned, are usually the preferred choice in the construction of these buildings.
+Hard and reflective materials that won't help the proliferation of infectious organisms and are easily cleaned are usually the preferred choice in the construction of these buildings.